cniemira/slander/README.md

 It was written because I wanted to do standups in Slack, but I didn't like any of the existing options.
 Hosted tools exfiltrate data by design, and I don't trust 'em.
 The various self-hosted bots I found didn't behave the way I wanted them to, and required too much setup.
 Slander can be stood up on a server or cloud node with monitoring and a watchdog, or you can just run it from a workstation when you need to.

+Slander comes with no license.
+Do what you want with it.
+I want to give a shout out to [slackbot](https://github.com/steelethis/slackbot), the project I used as a starting point.
+I've rewritten the entire thing to the point where it's now an original work.

 #### It's Python, so install it with `pip`

     $ pip install slander